 A Collection Ad allows advertisers to bring the buying process directly into Facebook, so potential customers can move from "discovery" to "purchase" more easily when they see a product they like.
 This ad format features a central image or video promoting a product, with a collection of four smaller images below it that viewers can click on to learn more about the product.
 There are four types of Collection Ads you can invest in:

 - Instant Storefront: This ad is ideal for displaying multiple products as part of the same ad campaign, and driving traffic to each product's respective product page.

 - Instant Lookbook: This ad is ideal for demonstrating or modeling a product in various contexts for your audience.

-- Instant Customer Acquisition: This ad is ideal for driving traffic to, and a specific action on, a product's landing page.
+- Instant Customer Acquisition: This ad is ideal for driving traffic to, and prompting them to take a specific action on, a product's landing page.

 - Instant Storytelling: This ad is ideal for telling a story about your brand or helping your audience learn more about the business.

 Playables cater specifically to app developers.
 This ad format allows your audience to watch, preview, and even play an abbreviated version of your new app directly from inside the ad.

 Facebook Ads can be used to accomplish a number of different goals for your business.
 Here are a few real ads that you can use as templates of inspiration when creating an ad that targets the same goal: